starkcoffee/pry-tracer/README.md

 Start a new method call trace with `zs`.
 This creates or overrides an empty file in your current working directory called `pry_method.log`.

-Then step into whatever method you are interested in with `n` and press `z` to capture the method and its arguments in the file `pry_method.log`.
+Then step into whatever method you are interested in with `s` and press `z` to capture the method and its arguments in the file `pry_method.log`.